 Exclude for backup or restoration all tables (both Innodb and non-Innodb) whose fully qualified names (in the form of db_name.table_name) match the regular expression REGEXP.
 The regular expression syntax is the extended form specified in the POSIX 1003.2 standard.
-For example, -exclude-tables=^mydb..t[12]; matches the tables <a href="mailto:tb] and meta47.

-characters. mysqlbackup throws an error when the option is used without a regular expression being supplied with it.
+For example, --exclude-tables=^mydb. t[12]\$ matches the tables t1 and t2 in the database mydb.
+On Unix-like systems, quote the regular expression appropriately to prevent interpretation of shell meta-characters. mysqlbackup throws an error when the option is used without a regular expression being supplied with it.